uqmars/constitution/Regulations.md

 - Any such number of appointed Officers to support the Leads

 8.3 The appointment of Officers of the Club Team shall occur through recommendation by the Club Team and subsequent approval from the T5 Officers.

-# Section 2: Amendments to Regulations

-## 9 Amendments to the Regulations

-9.1 Amendments to The Regulations can be proposed with no less than seven (7) days notice by members of the Executive Team for the Secretary to include as a motion at a quorate meeting of the Executive Team, which can be passed by simple majority.

-9.2 Amendments to The Regulations can be proposed with no less than seven (7) days notice by members of the Martian Council for the Secretary to include as a motion for a quorate meeting of the Martian Council, which can be passed through unanimous vote.

-9.3 Amendments to The Regulations can be proposed by Association Members as a Special Resolution to be discussed at a General Meeting in line with The Constitution.

-9.4 When Amendments are made, it is the duty of the Secretary to notify all current members of the Management Committee of the update.

-9.5 Amendments to the Regulations shall not take effect until the closure of the meeting in which they are passed.

-9.6 An exception shall be made to 9.1 and 9.2 with regards to amendments to this part 9 describing alterations to the Regulations.
-Amendments to this section shall only be passed via special resolution at a General Meeting.

-# Section 3: General Meetings and Executive Elections
+# Section 2: General Meetings and Executive Elections

-## 10 Elections of the Executive Team
+## 9 Elections of the Executive Team

-10.1 At the Annual General Meeting of The Association, the method by which the Executive Team is elected shall be that of a secret ballot.
+9.1 At the Annual General Meeting of The Association, the method by which the Executive Team is elected shall be that of a secret ballot.

-10.2 The secret balloting system to be followed shall be that of 'Instant-Runoff Voting'.
+9.2 The secret balloting system to be followed shall be that of 'Instant-Runoff Voting'.

-10.3 Where there are at most as many nominees for a role as there are open positions, the Returning Officer can, without ballot, declare those candidates successful.
+9.3 Where there are at most as many nominees for a role as there are open positions, the Returning Officer can, without ballot, declare those candidates successful.

-## 11 Order of Elections
+## 10 Order of Elections

-11.1 At a General Meeting of The Association where there are vacancies on the Executive Team, the order of the elections of the Executive Team shall be done by body in the following order:
+10.1 At a General Meeting of The Association where there are vacancies on the Executive Team, the order of the elections of the Executive Team shall be done by body in the following order:

 1. T3 Officers
 2. T5 Officers
 3. Executive Team

-11.2 Where a role resides in multiple bodies, they shall be elected as part of the first body to which they belong.
+10.2 Where a role resides in multiple bodies, they shall be elected as part of the first body to which they belong.

-11.3 The order of election of the T3 Officers shall be as follows:
+10.3 The order of election of the T3 Officers shall be as follows:

 1. President
 2. Secretary
 3. Treasurer

-11.4 The order of election of the T5 Officers shall be in descending order of the number of eligible nominations for the role as of the closure of advance nominations, with any ties being determined by the following order:
+10.4 The order of election of the T5 Officers shall be in descending order of the number of eligible nominations for the role as of the closure of advance nominations, with any ties being determined by the following order:

 1. Vice President (Mechatronics)
 2. Vice President (Robotics)

-11.5 The order of election of the Executive Team shall be in descending order of the number of eligible nominations for the role as of the closure of advance nominations, with any ties being determined by the following order:
+10.5 The order of election of the Executive Team shall be in descending order of the number of eligible nominations for the role as of the closure of advance nominations, with any ties being determined by the following order:

 1. Marketing Lead
 2. Partnerships Lead